ncatlab/nlab-content/pages/8/5/4/0/458/content.md

 $$
 =--

-This appears for instance as [MacLaneMoerdijk, seciotn IX.5 prop 3](#MacLaneMoerdijk).
+This appears for instance as [MacLaneMoerdijk, section IX.5 prop 3](#MacLaneMoerdijk).

 The functor $L$ here is also called **localic reflection**.